ahmedwaelx/HomeLab/Cloudflare Tunnel.md

 ***Note: If you chose HTTPS you'll need to click on "addtional application settings" and then "TLS" and enable  "No TLS Verify" and "HTTPS2 Connection"***
 - Now click on “Create”.
 You’ll see something like this after creating a tunnel successfully.

-## NoW you can access your local self-hosted service over the Internet from anywhere with SECURE HTTPS TUNNEL!
+## Now you can access your local self-hosted service over the Internet from anywhere with SECURE HTTPS TUNNEL!